-Unbranded items such as plain white polo-shirts are available from many other retailers and are acceptable.
+Unbranded items such as plain white polo-shirts are also welcomed and can be purchased from many other retailers.
 It is not necessary for pupils to have a blazer as we often find they get little wear from this in our Scottish climate.